JochimM/Delfi-PQ_FDIR/README.md

 ### Housekeeping Data
 The Arduino will send a housekeeping message to the computer over serial connection at set intervals.
 These housekeeping messages will provide information to the error analysis software about the functionality of the software.
 Currently, 3 housekeeping modules are implemented, which can be extended at anytime.
 These are:
 - Strings: our names: Frederic, Jochim, Bas and Alexander
-- Borwein pi: The following simple algorithm approximates the value of 1/π in an iterative way.
+- Borwein π: The following simple algorithm approximates the value of 1/π in an iterative way.
 This Borwein algorithm has quartic convergence properties, such that with only a few iterations, a reasonable approximation is reached.

 ![img](http://latex.codecogs.com/svg.latex?y_%7Bk%2B1%7D%3D%5Cfrac%7B1-%281-y_k%5E4%29%5E%7B1%2F4%7D%7D%7B1-%281%2By_k%5E4%29%5E%7B1%2F4%7D%7D)